Updated May 2017

 A typical caravan or motor home microwave oven is rated at 800 watts, but in terms of heat produced, not power drawn).
 As most are only 50% efficient, that 800 watt microwave oven’s power draw is about 1200 watts.

 Microwave oven power draw is also increased by losses within the inverter used to drive it.
 Inverters vary in efficiency.
 Some old ones are only 75% efficient, and thus best taken to the tip.
 The better current ones are 85%-90% efficient.
 Because of inverter losses, total microwave oven draw may thus be 1330 to 1600 watts.
 If run from 12 volts that’s 110-133 amps.

 This 850 watt Dometic microwave oven draws about 1350 watts.
 Pic: Dometic

-In practice, unless you have at least 350 amp hour (of 12 volt) preferably AGM batteries, or about 100 amp hour of lithium-ion batteries, caravan and motor home microwave power usage is best reserved to where you have grid or generator 230 volts.
-It can be done from lower capacity conventional deep cycle lead acid batteries – but not for long at a time.
-Such high draw also shorten such batteries’ life.
+To power an RV microwave oven, you really need at least a 250 amp hour (12 volt) preferably AGM battery.
+Or about 100 amp hour of lithium-ion (LiFePO4) batteries.
+It can be done from 150 – 200 amp hour deep cycle lead acid batteries, but not for long at a time.
+Such high draw also shortens lead acid battery life.

 See also: What Peukert really meant

-Every aspect of electrical stuff in RVs is covered in depth in my totally up-to-date book Caravan & Motorhome Electrics, that on solar in RVs is in my book Solar That Really Works.
-Solar Success covers bigger homes and property systems.
-The all-new Caravan & Motorhome Book covers every aspect of RV usage.
-The more specialised The Camper Trailer Book provides in depth cover of that area.
+Every aspect of electrics in RVs is covered in Caravan & Motorhome Electrics.
+That on solar in RVs is in Solar That Really Works.
+Solar Success is for home and property systems.
+Caravan & Motorhome Book covers every aspect of RV usage.
+The Camper Trailer Book provides in depth cover of that area.